Constitution

 PREAMBLE

-By the hereditary rights of the Cenél nEógain, by the ancient sovereignty of the Ua Bhrolcháin princely line, and by the uninterrupted descent preserved within the Royal House of Bradley, this Constitution affirms the sovereign prerogatives, dynastic rights, and ceremonial authority vested in the Sovereign Prince, Head of Name and Arms of the House.
+By the hereditary rights of the Cenél nEógain, by the ancient sovereignty of the Ua Bhrolcháin princely line, and by the uninterrupted descent preserved within the Imperial and Royal House of Bradley, this Constitution affirms the sovereign prerogatives, dynastic rights, and ceremonial authority vested in the Sovereign Prince, Head of Name and Arms of the House.

 This Constitution codifies: